nuclia/nucliadb/docs/getting-started/basic-concepts.md

 ## What's a Knowledge Box?

-A Knowledge Box is a logical container where you will save data of any kind.i These data is divided into resources.
+A Knowledge Box is a logical container where you will save data of any kind.
+This data is divided into resources.

 A resource is similar to a file but much more powerful.
-It is usually created from a document, but it contain a lot more, as fields, metadata or extracted information.
+It is usually created from a document, but it may contain a lot more than the binary.
+For example: multiple fields of various types (layouts, conversations, etc), metadata or embeddings.

 A field represents some kind of knowledge.
 It has a type and has been designed to store such kind of information efficiently.
-Currently, NucliaDB supports this field types:
+Currently, NucliaDB supports these field types:
 - file
 - link
 - text